anshalsavla/BigDataProject/README.md

         |                           |Zipcode, Location,DateTime|N/A               |
         ===========================================================================

 Details on running the cleaning script are present in the README.md file in the CleaningScripts directory.

-    AnalysisScripts
+-AnalysisScripts